MCambie/degroove/README.md

 You can rate the project

 ## Our response:
-We created the app in React-Native, with 2 toolkit : react-native-elements and react-native-base.
+We created the app in React-Native.
 Guillaume and Thibault were in charge of the BackEnd (rooter, building, compilation, fonctions...)
 Géraldine and Marie were in charge of the FrontEnd (pages creations, design...)